-- B5 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable (ie similar) assets, liabilities or a group of assets and liabilities, such as a business. - B6 For example, valuation techniques consistent with the market approach often use market multiples derived from a set of comparables.
+- B5 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable (ie similar) assets, liabilities or a group of assets and liabilities, such as a business. - For example, valuation techniques consistent with the market approach often use market multiples derived from a set of comparables.
 Multiples might be in ranges with a different multiple for each comparable.
-The selection of the appropriate multiple within the range requires judgement, considering qualitative and quantitative factors specific to the measurement. - Valuation techniques consistent with the market approach include matrix pricing.
-Matrix pricing is a mathematical technique used principally to value some types of financial instruments, such as debt securities, without relying exclusively on quoted prices for the specific securities, but rather relying on the securities' relationship to other benchmark quoted securities.
+The selection of the appropriate multiple within the range requires judgement, considering qualitative and quantitative factors specific to the measurement. - Provided Pro participant buyer to acquire or construct a substitute asset of comparable utility, adjusted for obsolescence.
+That is because a market participant buyer would not pay more for an asset than the amount for which it could replace the service capacity of that asset.
+Obsolescence encompasses physical deterioration, functional (technological) obsolescence and economic (external) obsolescence and is broader than depreciation for financial reporting purposes (an allocation of historical cost) or tax purposes (using specified service lives).
+In many cases the current replacement cost method is used to measure the fair value of tangible assets that are used in combination with other assets or with other assets and liabilities.